 Brighton has a proud rural heritage and today is home to wineries, cherry growers and a host of other niche produce.

-The municipal area is approximately 170 square kilometers.
-It is Tasmania’s fastest growing community with a municipal population exceeding 17,000, and an annual growth rate well in excess of 2 per cent.
-Brighton has a relatively young population with a median age of 31 compared to the State average of 39.
+The municipal area is approximately 170 square kilometres.
+It is Tasmania’s fastest growing community with a municipal population exceeding 19,000, and an annual growth rate well in excess of 2 per cent.
+Brighton has a relatively young population with a median age of 35.

 The main activity centre is in Bridgewater at Green Point / Cove Hill which provides two supermarkets and other key commercial, community and office services.
 However, the Brighton township has historically acted as a rural hub and with its rapid growth is becoming a more significant provider of commercial and community services.